- Our Work

 A three phase plan for Oyster Harbour

 In partnership with South Coast NRM, the University of Western Australia and Recfishwest; and project supporters including the WA Department of Fisheries, recreational fishers, local schools and oyster growers; we are bringing the oyster reefs back to Oyster Harbour.
 We’re using tried and tested methodologies in a similar way to projects all across the world including in Victoria and South Australia.

 Phase 1 – With support from the Recreational Fishing Initiative Fund and Recfishwest, we have successfully demonstrated that native oysters can be collected from Oyster Harbour, spawned in the local hatchery, deployed on new reef substrate and reach the minimum level of survival required to recover a shellfish reef.

 Phase 2 – The project’s second phase will involve all our partners and supporters in the operational deployment, restoration and monitoring of over one million native oysters distributed over two separate 200m2 reefs in Oyster Harbour.

 Phase 3 – With the ecological knowledge and community support obtained during Phase 2, we plan to take the project to a landscape scale – up to four hectares of reef – in Phase 3.
 At this scale we will begin to make a measurable difference to fish abundance, water quality and the productivity of Oyster Harbour.

-As a 2017 State Election commitment, WA Labor has promised $2 million to fund phases 2 and 3 of the project.
+The Western Australian Department of Primary Industries and Regional Development has provided $1 million to fund phases 2 and 3 of the project.

 It’s going to take time and commitment from lots of people throughout the community, but we have the experience and determination to successfully restore the shellfish reefs of Oyster Harbour for the benefit of people and nature.